 Calandrinias are very easy to care for as they can tolerate prolonged dry periods.
-They do not like to much water, especially in the winter.
-Plants are able to grow as a short lived perennial in warm regions but should be grown as annuals elsewhere.
-Propagate by taking cuttings or allow plants to self seed in situ.
+They do not like too much water, especially in the winter.
+Plants can grow as a short-lived perennial in warm regions but should be grown as annuals elsewhere.
+Propagate by taking cuttings or allow plants to self-seed in situ.

-If you plan to grow outdoors from seed then Calandrinia species should be sown at a depth of 0.1 inch (3 mm) after the last frost of spring.
-If you prefer to start off Calandrinias as seeds indoors then they should be started off about 8 weeks before they are due to be put out.
+If you plan to grow outdoors from seed, then Calandrinia species should be sown at a depth of 0.1 inch (3 mm) after the last frost of spring.
+If you prefer to start Calandrinias as seeds indoors, they should be started about eight weeks before they are put out.

 They should be grown at a temperature of 55 to 60 °F (13 to 16 °C) and take from 1 to 2 weeks to germinate.
-The seedlings of Calandrinia should be planted out with a spacing of about 8 inches (20 cm) following the last possible frost of spring into an area that receives plenty of sun and into a gritty or sandy soil… – See more at: How to Grow and Care for Calandrinia
+The seedlings of Calandrinia should be planted out with a spacing of about 8 inches (20 cm) following the last possible frost of spring into an area that receives plenty of sunlight and into gritty or sandy soil.
+See more at How to Grow and Care for Calandrinia.

 Calandrinia creethaeis native to Western Australia (Murchison area).